Venafi/VenafiPS/docs/functions/New-TppToken.md

 # New-TppToken

 ## SYNOPSIS
-Get an API Access and Refresh Token from TPP
+Get an OAuth Access and Refresh Token from TPP

 ## SYNTAX